-The Company has evaluated the extent to which its cash flow hedging relationships are subject to uncertainty driven by IBOR reform as at 31 March 2021.
-The Company's hedged items and hedging instruments continue to be indexed to IBOR benchmark rates which is LIBOR.
+The Company has evaluated the extent to which its cash flow hedging relationships are subject to uncertainty driven by interest rate benchmark reform as at 31 March 2022.
+The Company's hedged items and hedging instruments continue to be indexed to IBOR benchmark rates which are USD LIBOR.
 These benchmark rates are quoted each day and the IBOR cash flows are exchanged with its counterparties as usual.